Low-Grade Astrocytoma

 Race

-No clear evidence has been published in the literature that low-grade astrocytomas are more common in any racial or ethnic group.
+No clear evidence has been published that low-grade astrocytomas are more common in any racial or ethnic group.
 In the United States, malignant CNS tumors are slightly more common in whites than in blacks.
-Whether this applies to low-grade tumors as well remains to be shown.
+Whether this applies to low-grade tumors remains to be studied.

 Sex